cfw-guide/ios.cfw.guide/_pages/en_US/updating/updating-to-14.5-(blobless).md

 1. Plug your iDevice into your computer and make a backup through iTunes or Finder
 1. Launch your current jailbreak
-1. Open your preferred package manager and add the following repo: `https://myxxdev.github.io/`
+1. Open your preferred package manager and add the following repo: `https://cydia.ichitaso.com/`
-1. Search and install the `MyBloXX` package
+1. Search and install the `SupervisedEnabler` package
-  - There are multiple version; pick the one corresponding to your current iOS version
 1. Tap `Restart Springboard`
 1. Your device should now be in supervision mode
-  - If it's not, go into MyBloXX settings and enable it manually by tapping "Enable Supervision Spoofing"
-1. Once you're back into iOS, navigate to this webpage and click this link to install the [update profile](https://cdn.discordapp.com/attachments/688122358107603013/829323445200355359/90_Day_Delay.mobileconfig)
+1. Once you're back into iOS, navigate to this webpage and click this link to install the [update profile for the version you want to update to ](https://dhinakg.github.io/delayed-otas.html)
 1. After installing the profile, 14.5 should show up in the Settings app as an update
 1. Restart your device
 1. Open your current jailbreak and enable restoring rootFS